pivotal/docs-platform-automation/docs/reference/task.md

 For more information on how to utilize this workflow, check out the [Stemcell Handling][stemcell-handling] topic.

+{% code_snippet 'tasks', 'assign-multi-stemcell', 'Task' %}
-{% code_snippet 'tasks', 'assign-multi-stemcell' %}
+{% code_snippet 'tasks', 'assign-multi-stemcell-script', 'Implementation' %}

 ### assign-stemcell
 `assign-stemcell` assigns a stemcell to a provided product.
 For more information on how to utilize this workflow, check out the [Stemcell Handling][stemcell-handling] topic.

+{% code_snippet 'tasks', 'assign-stemcell', 'Task' %}
-{% code_snippet 'tasks', 'assign-stemcell' %}
+{% code_snippet 'tasks', 'assign-stemcell-script', 'Implementation' %}

 ### configure-authentication
 Configures Ops Manager with an internal userstore and admin user account.
 See [configure-saml-authentication](#configure-saml-authentication) to configure an external SAML user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.

+{% code_snippet 'tasks', 'configure-authentication', 'Task' %}
-{% code_snippet 'tasks', 'configure-authentication' %}
+{% code_snippet 'tasks', 'configure-authentication-script', 'Implementation' %}

 For details on the config file expected in the `config` input, please see [Generating an Auth File][generating-an-auth-file].